fa7ad/fa7ad.github.io/data/posts/00_hello-blog.md

 Now a _plain_ solution to the HTML problem is of course _plain-text_, no special formatting… open up your favorite text editor and write away.
 But plain text is a little too plain for my taste.
 Why settle for that when you can have your plain text and format it? 🤔

 To be fair, markdown has its own problems (different almost-compatible implementations, an outdated official spec, trying to build a common spec and building just another incompatible spec `looking at you, commonmark`).
-But for all it’s flaws, it is still far better than _most_ other alternatives (queue screeching from RST, Pandoc and other weird text format users).
+But for all its flaws, it is still far better than _most_ other alternatives (queue screeching from RST, Pandoc and other weird text format users).

 ## What’s that got to do with anything?